Homomorphisms between multidimensional constant-shape substitutions

 this implies that $S^{{\bm j}}\phi$ and $\psi$ coincides in $\zeta_{1}^{n}(X_{\zeta_{1}})$ $\mu_{\zeta_{1}}$-almost everywhere, and by ergodicity in the whole set $X_{\zeta_{1}}$ $\mu_{\zeta_{1}}$-almost everywhere. \end{proof}

-In \cite{durand2000linearly} was proved that linearly recurrent subshifts (in particular substitutions) has a finite number of factors, up to conjugacy.
-In our context \cref{FactorConjugateSubstitution} together with \cref{MainTheorem} proved that for a constant-shape substitution there exists finitely many reduced substitutions factors, up to conjugacy.
-However, the reduced hypothesis does not cover all the aperiodic symbolic factors and is not an invariant property by conjugation, leaving the following question
+In \cite{durand2000linearly} it was proved that linearly recurrent subshifts (in particular substitutive subshifts) have a finite number of topological Cantor factors, up to conjugacy.
+In our context, \cref{FactorConjugateSubstitution} together with \cref{MainTheorem} implies that a substitutive subshift has finitely many reduced substitutive factors, up to conjugacy.
+However, the reduced hypothesis does not cover all the aperiodic symbolic factors a substitutive subshifts may have, and this property is not invariant by conjugation, leaving the following question: